<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 • Dismemberment benefit – If an employee experiences a covered accident resulting in limb loss or loss of sight, speech, or hearing, the policy provides benefits to cover medical expenses, rehabilitation, and related costs.

-Advantages of offering AD&D Insurance
+Advantages of Offering AD&D Insurance

 Employers should weigh the benefits of offering AD&D insurance against the costs.
 Consider the employer benefits of providing AD&D insurance.